Simulation of integrated nonlinear quantum optics: from nonlinear interferometer to temporal walk-off compensator: Temporal walk-off compensation

 TWOC can be effectively applied to the nonlinear interferometric setup outlined in Sec. \ref{subsec:nonlinear_interferometry}, which involves multiple nonlinear stages.
 TWOC addresses the issue of temporal walk-off between optical modes that accumulates during propagation.
 The analysis of TWOC yields two principal insights: (i) In a nonlinear interferometer comprising two nonlinear stages, temporal walk-off hinders constructive or destructive interference across the entire bandwidth between the stages.
 Through the application of TWOC, we can restore constructive or destructive interference across the full bandwidth; (ii) By implementing TWOC across multiple stages, it is possible to enhance nonlinear interactions without increasing pump pulse energy or sacrificing spectral bandwidth.
 This approach facilitates achieving significant nonlinear effects more easily and helps to avoid the time-ordering and third-order nonlinear effects which typically arise at high pump powers.

 This section is organized into five subsections: First, we detail the effect of temporal walk-off in the frequency domain, where our simulator operates.
 Second, we examine a nonlinear interferometer using our simulator, analyzing the interference visibility and the shape of the transfer function with and without TWOC.
-Third, we transition to the temporal domain, highlighting how TWOC restores indistinguishability between the outputs of two squeezers.
+Third, we transition to the temporal domain, highlighting how TWOC restores indistinguishability between the single photon amplitude from different squeezers.
 Fourth, we explore cascaded squeezers interconnected by TWOC, demonstrating a linear increase in the squeezing parameter proportional to the number of squeezers without affecting the bandwidth of the output photons.
-Furthermore, we show that TWOC offers advantages even when considering realistic losses.
-Finally, we address the limitations of QPG caused by the time-ordering effect and third-order nonlinearities, and how TWOC can be applied to achieve better performance.
+Furthermore, we show that TWOC offers advantages even when considering realistic losses.Finally, we address the limitations of QPG caused by the time-ordering effect and third-order nonlinearities, and how TWOC can be applied to overcome these limitations and achieve better performance.